31 Jan Money Doesn’t Buy Anything Important

 Money Doesn’t Buy Anything Important

-I had a wonderful comment about last week’s post from our soul-colleague Marissa.
+I had a wonderful comment about a recent post from my soul-colleague Marissa.
 Last week, when I wrote, “Money doesn’t buy anything important,” Marissa questioned me:

 ….Having a beautiful house to live in and a kitchen to cook in is important.
 Healthy high quality food to eat is important.
 Medicine for sick bodies is important.
 Living in a place you feel comfortable and safe and have access to community who is healthy for you and conducive to your growth is important.
 Those are all things to buy that are very, very important… I can’t see how I would possibly get them without money!…